streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

   - always update survey tag if present already
   - necessary if given quest includes resurvey of old elements that are already tagged

-### Extras
+## Extras

-Info listed above must be supplied by every quest.
+Info listed so far must be supplied by every quest.
 But there are also several optional fields.
 This specific quest has

 ```kotlin
 override fun getHighlightedElements(element: Element, getMapData: () -> MapDataWithGeometry) =